The Government published a raft of policy documents before the parliamentary recess aimed at delivering a net zero energy system.

-Despite evident ambition, concerns remain that these various initiatives lack coordination and do not represent a coherent plan to deliver net zero.
+Despite evident ambition, concerns remain that these various initiatives lack coordination and do not represent a coherent plan to deliver net zero energy.

 It is the responsibility of Government to decide what must be delivered and when.
 This includes an overall carbon emission envelope, along with a range of sub-targets relating to technology deployment, inward investment, and social impacts.
 It also needs to establish the suite of fiscal and regulatory measures such as taxes, subsidies, and standards, that support delivery of these outcomes.
 These are important political choices since they define who will pay and who will benefit.

 However, these two steps alone are insufficient.
 Energy markets involve a complex set of rules to ensure an efficient supporting infrastructure is in place and supply always matches demand.
 This, in turn, requires dedicated institutions to design and operate the market.
 Also, national policies do not reflect different local conditions and additional incentives may be required to deliver outcomes in a way that is acceptable to local communities.
 There is, therefore, an important role for local government in the delivery process.